Salina in Saline County, Kansas — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 38° 50.303′ N, 97° 36.536′ W. Marker is in Salina, Kansas, in Saline County.
-Marker is at the intersection of Santa Fe Avenue and Walnut Street, on the right when traveling north on Santa Fe Avenue.
+It is at the intersection of Santa Fe Avenue and Walnut Street, on the right when traveling north on Santa Fe Avenue.
 Touch for map.
 Marker is at or near this postal address: 151-155 South Santa Fe Avenue, Salina KS 67401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Founders of the Salina Town Company (about 500 feet away, measured in a direct line); Site of First Free Ferry on Smoky Hill River (approx. 0.2 miles away); August Bondi (approx. 0.2 miles away); Founders Park (approx. 0.2 miles away); Replica of the Statue of Liberty (approx. 0.3 miles away); Gen. John A. Logan (approx. 0.4 miles away); Oakdale Memorial Gateway (approx. 0.4 miles away); Col. William A. Phillips (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: The Founders of the Salina Town Company (about 500 feet away, measured in a direct line); Site of First Free Ferry on Smoky Hill River (approx. 0.2 miles away); August Bondi (approx. 0.2 miles away); Founders Park (approx. 0.2 miles away); Replica of the Statue of Liberty (approx. 0.3 miles away); Gen. John A. Logan (approx. 0.4 miles away); Oakdale Memorial Gateway (approx. 0.4 miles away); Col. William A. Phillips (approx. 0.4 miles away).
 Touch for a list and map of all markers in Salina.

 Also see . . .